Watonwan County

 2017 | #31 of 87 | 64.58% |

-Watonwan County ranks 65 for broadband access and 79 for digital equity out of 87 counties.
-They have been hovering around 70 percent coverage to broadband of 100 Mbps down and 20 up since we began tracking.
-They have 1411 households without access to broadband at that speed.
-Estimates indicate that it will cost $13.1 million to get to ubiquitous broadband in the county.
+Watonwan County ranks 75 (down two places) for broadband access and out of 87 counties.
+Watonwan County has been hovering around 70 percent coverage to broadband of 100 Mbps down and 20 up since we began tracking.
+I don’t see any grants in the hopper or yet to be spent that could help them.
+They retain their red ranking.

 Household Density